maliskovik/ClassDump/README.md

 # Java class dump
-Prints a user friendly representation of a java classfile.
+Prints a user friendly representation of a java class-file.
-The program is heavilly commented, so further documentation in seperate file is deemed unnecessary.
+The program is heavily commented, so further documentation in separate file is deemed unnecessary.

-## Purpose
+## Purpose & License
-For academic purposes.
+For academic purposes and is available under the MIT license, which should be present in this repository.